 The cost and value obtained must not be an obstacle to technological innovations in the field of medicine.

-It is a proven fact that technology only helps healthcare providers to provide cheaper, quicker and more effective treatments to the patients.
+It is a proven fact that technology only helps healthcare providers to provide cheaper, quicker and more effective treatments to patients.
 There must be structured methodologies and an eye for new innovative approaches to adapt to new technology.